sigmdel/domoticz_button/README.md

         uint8_t sound;     // 0 silent alert, 1 buzzer sounds when alert shown
     } alert_t;

 For example, an alert is raised when automatic garage door closing is disabled.
 The virtual Domoticz device for this is a selector switch and the disable setting is the first selector level which is 0.
 So the `alert_t` structure for that alert is `{15,0,0}`.
 The last field is set to `0` which means the buzzer is not to be activated when the alert is flashed on the display.
-If that `0` were to be replaced with a `1` then the buzzer would be actvated each time the alert is shown on the display.
+If that `0` were to be replaced with a `1` then the buzzer would be activated, each time the alert is shown on the display.

 ### 5.7.
 Default Device